mas-bandwidth/gafferongames/content/post/integration_basics.md

 Try modifying the integrate method to implement an Euler integrator.
 Compare the results of the simulation against the RK4 integrator.
 How much can you increase the spring constant k before the simulation explodes with Euler?
 How large can you make it with RK4?
 Extend position, velocity and force to 3D quantities using vectors.
 If you use your intuition you should easily be able to extend the RK4 integrator to do this.

-<a name="ballistic_footnote"></a> _\* It's tempting to see this closed form and think "Hey, why don't I just use this function as the integrator!".
-While it is 100% accurate under constant acceleration due to gravity, it's not actually useful in the general case.
-Why is this?
-Consider drag forces which are a function of velocity, or spring forces which are function of distance, or forces that are a function of time.
-In short, acceleration is not typically constant, so an integrator that is only accurate under constant acceleration is not particularly useful._
+<a name="ballistic_footnote"></a> _\* It's tempting to see this closed form and think "Hey, why don't I just use this as the integrator!".
+While it is 100% accurate under constant acceleration, this is not useful in the general case because acceleration is not usually constant.
+Consider: drag forces (function of velocity), spring forces (function of position), and forces that are a function of time.
+All of these result in non-constant acceleration._